Leaf-Agriculture/docs/docs/configurations_overview.md

 `area` and `totalApplied` will be aggregated by the sum and the `rate` by the average.
 This config is only for applied data.
 The default value is `false`.

 #### summaryGeometry
 The values to be defined are `BUFFER` and `CONVEX_HULL`, which refer to the geometry calculation algorithm.
-See the image below to understand the model of each calculation.
+Buffer See the image below to understand the model of each calculation.

 <p align="center">
     <img alt="Geometries algorithm" width="50%" src={useBaseUrl('img/buffer_algorithm.png')} />